lofainA/Coders-Cafe/README.md

 ### Deployment
 1. Download the repository
-2. Open Home.html to open the website
+2. Open Home.html on your browser to open the webpage